Fjell MT1180 Hokkaido

 Fjell

-What should you consider when choosing a snowboard?
+What should you consider when choosing snowboard boots?

 A few questions to consider before buying snowboard boots